Three-star 2020 Texas running back Jay’Veon Sunday verbally commits to UW Huskies

 There was only one problem: he didn’t say where.

-The 2020 Waco, Texas, running back — who also earned offers from the likes of Arkansas, Baylor, Colorado, Houston, Kansas, Kansas State, SMU, Temple and Utah — put an end to the speculation on Tuesday evening, officially announcing his verbal pledge to Washington, a program located roughly 2,100 miles away.
+The 2020 Waco, Texas, running back — who also earned offers from the likes of Arkansas, Baylor, Colorado, Houston, Kansas, Kansas State, Southern Methodist, Temple and Utah — put an end to the speculation on Tuesday evening, officially announcing his verbal pledge to Washington, a program located roughly 2,100 miles away.

 “This was all a dream now it’s a reality,” Sunday tweeted.
 “And with that said I AM EXCITED TO COMMIT TO THE UNIVERSITY OF WASHINGTON.
 I’M A HUSKY!”